inodentry/bevy-cookbook/bevy-cookbook.md

 ## Input Handling

+Since bevy resources and events are global and accessible from any system, you don't need to centralize your input handling code in one place.
+You can consume any relevant inputs wherever you need them.

-To simply check the current state of specific keys or mouse buttons, use the `Input<T>` resource:
+If you simply need to check the current state of specific keyboard keys or mouse buttons:

 ```rust
 fn my_system(keys: Res<Input<KeyCode>>, btns: Res<Input<MouseButton>>) {